Who We Are

 DCFYI board member Lisa Aguirre’s book “Faces of Foster Care: Messages of Hope, Hurt and Truth” is published.

-A DCFYI mentor’s reflection on her mentee’s strengths and struggles is published in the “Close to Home” section of The Washington Post.
+A DCFYI mentor’s reflection on her mentee’s strengths and struggles appears in the “Close to Home” section of The Washington Post.

-We received funding from the Greater Washington Community Foundation’s Fund for Children, Youth & Families, The Max and Victoria Dreyfus Foundation, Inc., and three other family foundations.
+We received funding from the Greater Washington Community Foundation’s Fund for Children, Youth & Families, The Max and Victoria Dreyfus Foundation, Inc., Foley Hoag Foundation, and three other family foundations.

-- Held 22 program events to bring together those young people and caring adults interested in being in their lives;
+- Held 34 program events to bring together youth and caring adults interested in being in their lives;

 - Helped two DCFYI teens find adoptive homes.